Minnamurra Falls Rainforest Walk in Budderoo National Park

 Intersection with the walk to Minnamurra Falls

-The path is well maintained, though, and no rock scrambling or climbing is required to reach the waterfall.
+While the gradient is challenging in parts, the path is well maintained, and no rock scrambling or climbing is needed to reach the waterfall.

 Minnamurra Falls

-There are two parts to Minnamurra Falls; the lower falls and the upper falls.
+Minnamurra Falls consists of two parts: the lower falls and the upper falls.

-The lower falls are the bigger part of the waterfall, but there is currently no walking track heading down into the valley to get closer to the lower falls.
+The lower falls are the larger section of the waterfall, but there is currently no walking track that leads down into the valley for a closer view.

 Upper Minnamurra Falls

-From this viewing platform, it’s only a short walk to the second viewing platform, situated right in front of the upper section of Minnamurra Falls.
+From here, it’s only a short walk to the second viewing platform, located right in front of the upper section of Minnamurra Falls.

-Since this viewing platform is so close to the waterfall, the views are fantastic.
-Even more so after a period of rain, when more water is being pushed through the river into the valley.
+This platform sits close to the waterfall, offering fantastic views, especially after rain when more water flows through the river and into the valley.

 Once you’ve finished admiring Minnamurra Falls, retrace your steps back to the intersection with the Loop Walk.
-Luckily, the return trip is mostly downhill, so this is going to be a lot easier.
+The return is mostly downhill, making the trip back easier.

-At the intersection, it’s recommended to do the other part of the Loop Walk.
-This will allow you to complete the entire 4.2 km long Minnamurra Rainforest Walk before arriving back at the information centre.
+At the intersection, it’s worth completing the other half of the Loop Walk to finish the full 4.2 km Minnamurra Rainforest Walk before returning to the information centre.

-Budderoo National Park, and nearby Morton National Park, are both home to some fantastic waterfalls.
-If you’re visiting Minnamurra Falls, consider also checking out the following waterfalls.
+Budderoo National Park and nearby Morton National Park are both home to various fantastic waterfalls.
+If you’re visiting Minnamurra Falls, we recommend also checking out the following waterfalls:

 Another 15 minutes of driving will get you to Fitzroy Falls, a spectacular waterfall that drops into Yarrunga Valley in Morton National Park.